celestiaorg/docs/learn/how-celestia-works/transaction-lifecycle.md

 i.e., `PayForBlobs` transactions.

-While performing DAS for a block header, every light node queries Celestia Nodes for a number of random data chunks from the extended matrix and the corresponding Merkle proofs.
+While performing DAS for a block header, every light node queries Celestia Nodes for a number of random data shares from the extended matrix and the corresponding Merkle proofs.
 If all the queries are successful, then the light node accepts the block header as valid (from a DA perspective).

-If at least one of the queries fails (i.e., either the data chunk is not received or the Merkle proof is invalid), then the light node rejects the block header and tries again later.
+If at least one of the queries fails (i.e., either the data share is not received or the Merkle proof is invalid), then the light node rejects the block header and tries again later.
 The retrial is necessary to deal with false negatives, i.e., block headers being rejected although the block